AnthonyRicse98/ParadiseNursey/README.md

-# Welcome to React Router!
+# Welcome to Paradise!

+This is the official repository for Paradise, an e-commerce platform dedicated to natural and organic products.
+Our mission is to provide high-quality, sustainably grown, and environmentally friendly options to promote a balanced and conscious lifestyle.
+You can explore and purchase our products online or visit our physical stores.

-A modern, production-ready template for building full-stack React applications using React Router.
+This project is built upon a modern, production-ready template for full-stack React applications using React Router.

+## Project Overview

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github/remix-run/react-router-templates/tree/main/default)